Diabetes Prevention Guide

 “Typically, more highly processed foods don’t provide the fullness that whole foods provide,” explains Kara Mitchell, a registered dietitian and certified diabetes educator at the Duke Health and Fitness Center in Durham, North Carolina.
 “More highly processed foods tend to correlate with higher calorie intake.
 Too many calories leads to excess weight; excess weight leads to increased risk of insulin resistance.”

 An easy way to spot an ultra-processed food: Check the list of ingredients.
 If you see a long list of unpronounceable ingredients, that’s a tip-off.

 7. Lacking quality connections with others

-If there’s one lesson COVID-19 has taught us all it’s that spending extended amounts of time away from close friends and family can take a toll.
-After almost a year into the pandemic, more than 42 percent of people surveyed by the U.S. Census Bureau reported symptoms of anxiety or depression, up from 11 percent the previous year, Nature reports.
+If there’s one lesson COVID-19 has taught us all, it’s that spending extended time away from close friends and family can take a toll.
+Almost a year into the pandemic, more than 42 percent of people surveyed by the U.S. Census Bureau reported symptoms of anxiety or depression, up from 11 percent the previous year, Nature reported.